what to see

-Follonica is a lively, modern city with plenty of shops, a cool pine grove and beautiful, well-equipped beaches where sustainably managed beach establishments offer complete facilities and clean water (awarded a Blue Flag and 4 Sails by Legambiente and Touring Club in 2014).
+Follonica is a lively, modern city with plenty of shops, a cool pine grove and beautiful, well-equipped beaches where sustainably managed beach establishments offer complete facilities and clean water (awarded a Blue Flag and 4 Sails by Legambiente and Touring Club).
 The new Magma Museum is a magic box in which centuries-old walls enclose modern multimedia technologies.
 A voyage of discovery of the cradle of the Italian steel industry, in an extraordinary monument of industrial archaeology (the old Forno San Ferdinando) illustrating the process of casting cast iron and local history with spectacular interactive exhibits.

 In 2014 the ancient fishing village of Castiglione della Pescaia became the first town in Italy to be awarded 5 sails in the Blue Guide published by Legambiente and the Touring Club and a Blue Flag for the environmental quality of its beaches, its facilities for tourism and its sustainable management of the marine and coastal environment.
 The area has some of Italy’s cleanest water, perfect for a break at one of the many beach establishments in the town or at Punta Ala, on the rocks of Rocchette or at Punta Capezzolo.